This tutorial uses the Background Removal API. See the docs, live demo, and pricing.

 Frequently Asked Questions

-What image formats does the background removal API support?
+- What image formats and inputs does the API accept?